hutomosaleh/TUB/README.md

 - Einführung in die Informatik Klausur by Prof. Klaus Obermeyer
 - Machine Intelligence II: Unsupervised Methods by Prof. Klaus Obermeyer
 - Nonlinear Control Systems by Thomas Schauer
+- Probabilistic and Bayesian Modelling in ML and AI by Prof. Manfred Opper